Alabama community rallies in support of a Black author after school district cancels Black History Month event

 "I wasn't told anything about a parental complaint.
 My socials are all about my books, events, children, and of course I talk about Black history facts and things happening in the world, but everything is factual," Barnes said.

-A CNN review of the author's social media posts found they predominantly feature photos of his family, writing, and music he enjoys, as well as comments about news events and political issues including police brutality, the January 6 insurrection and the presidential election.
+A CNN review of the author's social media posts found they predominantly feature photos of his family, writing and music he enjoys, as well as comments about news events and political issues including police brutality, the Jan.
+6 insurrection and the presidential election.

 "That concern was relayed to our central office.
 Central office staff looked for the contract with Mr. Barnes to ascertain the nature and scope of his presentation, only to discover that no contract was on file," Fowler added.
 "Because of the difficulties encountered in attempting to reach a timely contractual arrangement with Mr. Barnes, we felt it appropriate to seek out other African American authors to speak at the schools."